c0rp-aubakirov/unity-launcher-toggle/README.md

 Toggle unity launcher to auto-hide or always show depending on current focused window

-### Test On ubuntu 14.04.
+### Tested on Ubuntu 14.04.
 Should work for 12.10 and higher.

-This script inspired by [this] (http://askubuntu.com/questions/519589/hide-the-unity-launcher-when-an-application-is-maximized) question
+This script is inspired by [this] (http://askubuntu.com/questions/519589/hide-the-unity-launcher-when-an-application-is-maximized) question.

-If you want to hide unity launcher while using some applications, and always show while using others this script is for you.
+If you want to hide the Unity Launcher while using some applications, and always show while using others this script is for you.
+You can still show the Launcher like you would when the launcher is set to Autohide.

-## Requiremens
+## Requirements

 Works on Ubuntu 14.04.
 Should also work on Ubuntu 12.10 or higher